yuehaowong/devOpsDemo/README-DOCKER.md

 Luckily, there's a solution: we can use a plugin called [Docker Buildx](https://docs.docker.com/buildx/working-with-buildx/) to build images for multiple platforms.

+First, we'll want to create a new builder instance, which will provide an isolated, scoped environment for our build.
+We can do this using the `create` command:

+`docker buildx create --name mm-builder`

+We can then specify that we want to use our `mm-builder` instance with the `use` command.

+`docker buildx use mm-builder`

 To build images with Buildx, use the `docker buildx build` command.
 You'll need to include the `--platform` option to specify which architectures to build images for, and the `--push` option to push your images to Docker Hub.
 Let's first try rebuilding your `mm-prod` image with Buildx:

 ```